dtaylorbiz/dtaylorbiz.github.io/_barbers/barber-06.md

 ---
 title: Wathiq
-position: 0
-avatar: "/assets/img/barber_wathiq.jpg"
+avatar: /assets/img/barber_wathiq.jpg
 name: Wathiq A.
+position: barber
 description: Born and raised in Iraq.
 I learned barbering as a teenager from my uncle, and carried my pursuit on to the U.S. when I arrived in 2015.
 ---